PoziWorld/PoziTone/README_en.md

 - To all those who give us life and happiness!
 - To the inspirers and testers of PoziTone: Darya, Evgeny, Mel, Nike, Sergey.
 - [UserEcho](https://userecho.com/?pcode=1014487) — for the excellent service, kindness and generosity!
-- [DreamHost](http://www.dreamhost.com/r.cgi?623835) — for the reliable hosting.
-- Google, Inc. — for all their excellent projects.
-- 101.ru — for a chance to listen to music for free and legally.
 - Translators:
   - Spanish — [Paco_Zamo (Francisco Zamorano)](https://www.transifex.com/user/profile/Paco_Zamo/);
   - Polish — jurczak (Łukasz Jurczak);